 This plan proposes to maintain the existing right-of-way of Veirs Mill Road, which varies between 100 feet and 175 feet based on the existing residential service roads.
-The right-of-way is generally characterized by four conditions (shown in Figures 10 through 13) including: (1) no residential service roads; (2) one service road on the north; (3) one service road on the south; and (4) service roads on both the north and the south.
+The right-of-way is generally characterized by four conditions, including: (1) no residential service roads (Figure 10); (2) one service road on either the north or south (Figure 11); and (3)(4) service roads on both the north and the south (Figures 12 and 13).
+Figure 12 represents the recommended cross-section in locations adjacent to residential uses, while Figure 13 represents the recommended cross-section at areas with commercial land use.
+The ultimate cross-section of Veirs Mill Road will be determined with the design and implementation of long-term redevelopment or infrastructure projects, such as bus rapid transit (BRT).